patrickc01/CRIS.py/Readme.md

 1. Formatting is important.
 Check that all entered text is surrounded by quotes 'like this'
 2. When analyzing data from the CSV file, first look at the SNP check and raw_wt_counter to verify you are getting all reads.
 3. You must close the .CSV file before running the script again.
 CRIS.py can not edit a file that is already open in excel.
+4. To reduce sequencing error and background indels, you may move the seq_start and seq_end closer to the test_sequences.
+Of note, reducing the size of the region can result in the mssing large deletions (be sure to look at SNP_check and raw_wt_counter, values should be ~1).

 ## Citing